iPads for Learning

 Social learning comes first.

 Don’t look at the iPad as a teacher replacement or a babysitter.
-Look at it as a tool to support learning together.
+It can be a tool to support learning together.

 Children naturally interact with each other as they explore technology, just as they do during play with toys.
 Open-ended apps like Toca Boca’s collection can be a gateway to social-dramatic play, as children can move characters, manipulate objects, and narrate and record stories.
 The frame provided by the app gives children ideas about what activities might be a part of pretending to be at the beach, or in a store or a hair salon, and they can then be given opportunities to try it out with real toys.
 Children might also explore apps together that explain concepts in science and social studies, before or after doing real-world learning activities like science experiments and field trips.